Raymond Moody: Criticism of Moody's near-death research

 Barry Beyerstein, a professor of psychology, has written that Moody's alleged evidence for an afterlife is flawed, both logically and empirically.
 The psychologist James Alcock has noted that Moody "... appears to ignore a great deal of the scientific literature dealing with hallucinatory experiences in general, just as he quickly glosses over the very real limitations of his research method."

 Moody has been described as a "strong personal believer" in the paranormal.
-His methods have drawn criticism from the scientific community as many of the personal reports he collected on NDEs were given by the patients themselves, months and even years after the event.
+His methods have drawn criticism from the scientific community as many of the personal reports he collected on near-death experiences (NDEs) were given by the patients themselves, months and even years after the event.
 Terence Hines commented "such reports are hardly sufficient to argue for the reality of an afterlife."

 The philosopher Paul Kurtz has written that Moody's evidence for the NDE is based on personal interviews and anecdotal accounts and there has been no statistical analysis of his data.
 There also is the question of interpreting such data as has been published assuming that the factual matter is objectively correct; according to Kurtz, "there is no reliable evidence that people who report such experiences have died and returned, or that consciousness exists separate from the brain or body."

 The philosopher Robert Todd Carroll has written that a characteristic of Moody's work is the omission of cases that do not fit his hypothesis, confirming the aspect of cherry picking.
 Carroll writes that what Moody describes as a typical NDE may be due to brain states triggered by cardiac arrest and anesthesia.
 Moody believes NDEs are evidence for an afterlife but Carroll states they can be explained by neurochemistry and are the result of a "dying, demented or drugged brain."